nathaniel-security/Docs/conquering-global-cybersecurity-or-8-february-2026.md

 </details>
 <details>
 <summary>Who will be there?</summary>
-Friends, founders, security folks, and a few chaos agents.
+Friends, founders, Investors, security folks, and a few chaos agents.
 </details>
 <details>
 <summary>Dress code</summary>